Patbob123/studentdb-extension/README.md

 By blocking access to chosen websites after a preset amount of time, UNTANGLE gently nudges the student back on track, ensuring that their time working are well-spent.
 Immediate positive impacts include: improved grades, better time management, and reduced stress levels.

 As digital entertainment continues to rapidly evolve, the ability to untangle oneself from the deep web of internet distractions becomes a survival skill.
-UNTANGLE is the crucial tool to foster discipline within the newer generations so that.

 UNTANGLE is not just an extension, it is the Hello World for personal and societal change.
 Unlock a clearer future by locking those brain-rotting distractions.
 Try UNTANGLE today and untangle your way to a more productive day.
 (Installation Guide Found Bellow)